 Tackling a complex CMS may seem daunting, but our team was able to address usability concerns and cut down on the application's complexity by at least 50%.

-One of the biggest challenges we faced was editing from a UI development level.
+One of the biggest challenges I faced was taking the ambitious amount of features the tool already had and editing that down from a UX Design/UI development level.
 The tool certainly didn't lack features.
-However, there wasn't a clear path to access those important features.
+However, there wasn't a clear path to access those important features and there needed to be a heirarchy of features that are in order of importance pertaining to navigation and functionality.
 By addressing bugs, usability concerns, and human-computer interaction challenges, the team was better prepared for launch.

 During user testing, I gathered useful knowledge about a wide range of users and came up with creative ways to solve their UX concerns.
 For example, one user had issues with fine motor skills and muscle spasms.
 In order to make it easier to click an item on the page using a mouse, I made the select area larger and easier to click, as well as adding selections to a tab order for easier navigation.

 Whiteboarding ideation was common practice on our team.
 We tried to get into the mind of the user and how they would navigate the app without frustration or cognitive overload.
-"How will the user get from point A to point B, and how quickly will they do it?"
+"How will the user get from point A to point B?"
+"What does the user select on the page first?"
+"What does the user prefer visually when it comes to data input, minimalist layouts or more robust designs?"

-I led and facilitated between teams to try and address issues with usability/accessibility and develop cohesive and consistent UX and UI patterns.
+I led and facilitated between designers, developers, and project managers to try and address issues with usability/accessibility and develop cohesive and consistent UX and UI patterns.
+I presented my observations and UI components/pattern library to stakeholders and project managers and inspired interest in Accessibility and brought up its importance in good software.

 UI Development and Component Libraries